aerwin-wq/itp/Final/README.md

 **My Understanding:** It's crucial to periodically check that implementation details align with theoretical foundations, especially when making optimizations.

-### Screenshots of AI Interactions

-*Note: As this is a markdown document, screenshots would be included as images in the final submission.
-Key conversations documented in this project include:*

 1. GPU Memory Debugging Session (Nov 23, 2025)
 2. FISTA Algorithm Verification (Nov 25, 2025)
 3. Generation Architecture Research (Dec 7-10, 2025)